 We begin our sightseeing just outside the Dung Gate on the southeastern hill below the Temple Mount in the City of David.
 It was during the time of Solomon that the city limits extended past this part of Jerusalem.
-We visit Gihon Springs, the original water source for Jerusalem, view new excavations including a typical Israelite four-room house, the lower city wall and the cistern where Jeremiah was imprisoned.
+We visit Gihon Springs, the original water source for Jerusalem, view new excavations including a typical Israelite four-room house, the lower city wall.
 A highlight today will be a water walk through the incredible Hezekiah's Tunnel to the pool of Siloam, the place of Jesus' miracle in John 9.
 Before returning to our hotel, our guide will take us to an overview of the city from the hillside overlooking Jerusalem and the Gehenna Valley.
 This meaningful teaching time will bring together the many things that you have seen to date.

 While walking along the Via Dolorosa, we are reminded of His way of suffering along with a visit to the Church of the Holy Sepulcher.
 Our guide will explain the differing opinions on the route that Christ was led and the actual place of crucifixion and burial is a very interesting study.
 The climax of the day is the area of Golgotha (place of the skull) and the Garden Tomb, where we celebrate the resurrection with communion and a time of praise.
 This afternoon we visit the Southern Wall Excavations.
 This southern side of The Temple was the main entrance for the common folk, whereas the Priests and Levites had their own entrance from the higher eastern side.
 Parts of the giant stairs, which led to the Temple Mount from the courtyard have been unearthed along with the purification pools.
 From here Jesus entered the Temple Mount and drove out the vendors and money exchangers who were exploiting the people.
 It is also likely that this is the place that Peter stood and preached and where thousands were saved and baptized on the Day of Pentecost.
 We will enjoy a challenge from God’s word and a song before an optional time this afternoon.
 Those who wish may stay in the city marketplace for shopping, while others may choose to spend the remainder of the day surrounding the birth of Christ, with a visit to Bethlehem.